mmomtchev/ol-mbtiles/README.md

 - `npm run start`
 - Open `http://localhost:9000`

+# Performance

+Generally, the cost of handling an `.mbtiles`-based source is higher than that of a static tree of `.mvt`/`.pbf` tiles on an equivalent hosting provider.
+However the difference has proven to be almost negligible and it can even be completely offset by hosting on cheaper/faster CDN providers because of the simplified deployment that `.mbtiles` offer - single large file vs millions or even billions of small files in a huge tree.

+There are some caveats though:

+- The first initialization requires the downloading of the 849KB SQLite3 `.wasm` binary and the 650KB SQLite3 JS glue code - subsequent visits of the same map will probably load these from the cache
+- Downloading of the very first tile requires the downloading of the SQLite3 headers and the index locations and it can also be somewhat slower
+- Each remote `.mbtiles` source requires that each DB worker connected to it runs in a separate browser thread with a separate SQLite3 instance - one should try to find a compromise between the memory used by each worker and the overall tile downloading performance - especially if using a large number of `.mbtiles` sources - as the memory requirements can become prohibitive
+- If continuously adding and removing layers, you should take care of properly disposing layers removed from the map as currently no JS engine can GC worker threads - they can only put them on hold without fully recovering the used memory which will remain committed until the browser tab is closed (or the user navigates away).
+The new ES12 `FinalizerRegistry` cannot solve this problem, as the number of threads will kill the JS engine much before the GC on the main thread has to start disposing objects.

 # Roadmap

 The next version will use my brand new [`sqlite-wasm-http`](https://github.com/mmomtchev/sqlite-wasm-http) project that includes many improvements over the original HTTP VFS driver, including shared cache for concurrent DB connections.